radumarg/lambdaQ/syntax-highlight/vscode/lambdaq/README.md

-# lq README
+# lambdaq README

-This is the README for your extension "lq".
+This is the README for your extension "lambdaq".
 After writing up a brief description, we recommend including the following sections.

 ## Features